Streaming is available in most browsers,

 These six phases cover everything from system initialization to the app initialization to view creation and layout, and then depending on your app, potentially a asynchronous loading phase for your data, the extended phase.

 The first half of system interface is dyld.
 For those of you unfamiliar, a dynamic linker loads your shared libraries and frameworks.

 Now in 2017, we introduced dyld 3, which added exciting optimizations to the system.

 Well, we're happy to announce that in iOS 13, we're bringing these optimizations to your apps.

 That means we are now caching your runtime dependencies, or warm launches, which should give them a significant speed improvement .
+Thank you.

 Now with a new linker, comes some new recommendations.